Olinto De Pretto: Early scientific research and papers

-Contributions to physics and energy–mass-equivalence
+Aether theories

 From 1899 to 1903 De Pretto began to study the emerging field of nuclear physics and its relationship to astronomy.
 He focused on the theory of aether, a hypothetical substance that at that time was believed to fill all space.

 As a result of his research on November 29, 1903, De Pretto published a 62-page paper in the Atti del Reale Istituto Veneto di Scienze, Lettere ed Arti, vol LXIII (Proceedings of the Royal Veneto Institute of Science, Letters and Arts) entitled "Ipotesi dell'Etere nella Vita dell'Universo" ("Hypothesis of Aether in the Life of the Universe").
 The paper was endorsed by the famous astronomer Giovanni Schiaparelli.
 De Pretto's paper was later included in the proceedings of an Italian scientific institute The Royal Veneto Institute of Science.

-This theory was similar to Samuel Tolver Preston's 1875 hypothesis that matter and energy might be interchangeable.
+Controversial claim about mass-energy formula

+According to Italian mathematical historian Umberto Bartocci, De Pretto presented a formula in agreement with Albert Einstein's later formula $E=mc^2$ for mass–energy equivalence, which was derived by Einstein as a consequence of special relativity.
+According to Bartocci, Einstein may have learned of de Pretto's work through his Swiss-Italian friend Michele Besso.
+However analysis of De Pretto work shows it to be entirely based on classical physics and his model was inconsistent with physical facts.
+Rather than mass-energy equivalence, De Pretto seems to have been discussing vis viva, the classical concept of living force similar to kinetic energy.

 De Pretto's theory was based on his hypothesis that a mass traveling at velocity v has the potential energy (forza viva) proportional to mv^{2} (the exact formula is 1/2mv^{2}).
 In the section of his paper headed Energy of the Ether and Potential Energy in Matter, De Pretto wrote:

 Matter uses and stores energy as inertia, just like a steam engine that uses the energy in steam and stores energy in inertia as potential energy[... ] All components of a body are animated by infinitesimal but rapid movements equal to perhaps the vibration of the ether.
 It must be concluded that the matter in any body contains the sum of the energy represented by the entire mass of that body if it could move through space with the speed of a single particle.

 By theorizing the "vibration of the ether", De Pretto asserted that mass is vibrating energy and that mass and energy are therefore interchangeable.
 He then speculated that ordinary matter may be considered to be vibrating at the speed of light c.